infoxchange/docker-forklift/README.md

 and `ELASTICSEARCH_INDEX_NAME` (the index to use).

-By default, the localhost is checked for a running instance of Elasticsearch and if successful, the current directory name is provided to use as the index.
+By default, the localhost is checked for a running instance of Elasticsearch and if successful, the application ID is provided to use as the index name.

 The following parameters can be overridden: `urls`, `index_name`.